What 49 CFR Part 40 Is

 Split Specimen

 Every DOT urine collection is a split.
 Bottle A is tested.
 Bottle B is held at the lab.
 A donor who disputes a verified positive can request — within 72 hours of being notified by the MRO — that bottle B be tested at a different HHS-certified lab.
-If B is negative or shows a different result, the test is cancelled.
+What happens next depends on the specific original/split combination — §40.187 sets a different MRO action for each.
+Some outcomes cancel the test, some change the verified result, and some require a recollection under direct observation.
+“Different result = cancelled” is too broad.

 Refusals to Test